seuntol/Consumer-Bike-Share-Analysis/README.md

 # My Bike Share Analysis - Google Data Analytics Capstone Project

 # Objective
 This project was carried out to complete the Google Data Analytics Certification program.
-It involved using RStudio to deliver on the role assigned to me in determing the behavioural patterns of two categories of users of a bike share service.
+It involved using R Studio to deliver on the role assigned to me in determing the behavioural patterns of two categories of users of a bike share service.
 The project was then uploaded to the data science community Kaggle for peer review.

 # Scope
 The scope of this analysis will cover from May 2022 to June 2023.
 The analysis involves the six stages of data analysis; ask, prepare, process, analyse, share and act